Linnest2020/Vic3-mapdata-editor/docs/backend.md

 ## /upload `GET`

-Get all documents from directory "src"
+Get all documents from directory "src" by query string

 ## /upload `POST`